AgentHub

 Primary operating surface

-Cursor leans Unified coding-agent workspace with IDE fallback, while GitHub Copilot leans GitHub and IDE workflow embedded in existing repos and PRs.
+Cursor leans Unified coding-agent workspace with IDE fallback, while GitHub Copilot leans GitHub, IDE, CLI, and Copilot app workflow embedded in existing repos and PRs.

 Cursor